aahamed/SeniorDesign/README.md

 Known Issues
 ------------
 * Prim's algorithm option is currently bugged, use only Kruskal's algorithm for now
-* Kruskal's algorithm has a few edge cases that sometimes causes inaccurate results
+* Kruskal's algorithm option has a few edge cases that sometimes causes inaccurate results
 * Currently does not output GPS coordinates when the input has GPS coordinates

 Sources